 Interactive video content is proving useful for direct response marketing campaigns as well thanks to the rising popularity of shoppable videos.
 We already outlined this trend in our blog on the video marketing trends of 2021.
 Using this video format, e-commerce brands can add interactive elements in their videos so that prospective buyers can buy their products without leaving the video, resulting in a seamless buying experience.

 Mango is one example of a brand that has made a big impact using interactive video content.
 Mango’s interactive video allows viewers to “try on” different clothing items via the company’s virtual models.
 Once they find something they like, they can purchase in real-time using the video’s “shoppable” feature.

 Many brands are also leveraging entertainment media to promote their products and services.
-Walmart, the biggest grocer in the U.S., partnered with interactive video platform company Eko to create a plethora of original interactive shows including EffinFunny’s “Wizard School Dropout” and Olive Bridge Entertainment’s “Timeline.”
+Walmart, the biggest grocer in the U.S., created a plethora of original interactive shows including EffinFunny’s “Wizard School Dropout” and Olive Bridge Entertainment’s “Timeline.”
 This venture was an ambitious push by Walmart to enable streaming viewers to shop and buy their products while they watch.